ArmsTech/udacity/movie_trailer_website/README.md

 concepts, the Python programming language, and the typical role of a web server (accept a request, execute code, and generate a response).

-Please note that the scope of this project did not include data storage.
+Please note that the scope of this project did not include persistent data storage.
 In a real-world environment movies would be stored in a more suitable way (e.g. database).
+Also, in a real-world setup templates would be used to render HTML rather than manipulating HTML included in a Python module.

 Quick Start
 -----------